PalisadoesFoundation/developer-docs/docs/git-guide/git-workflow/stage-changes/status.md

+---
-# Get status of working directory
+title: Get status of working directory
+id: get-status
+sidebar_position: 2
+---

-To see what files in the working directory have changes that have not been staged, use ```git status```.
+To see what files in the working directory have changes that have not been staged, use `git status`.

 If you have no changes in the working directory, you’ll see something like this: